 Planning your next vacation?
 You’re in luck because American Express Travel revealed the top 10 travel destinations, based on its year-over-year (YOY) proprietary booking data.

 There is a nice variety whether you are looking for an adventure, a family trip or a romantic getaway.
 Whatever “flavor” you enjoy there are amazing spots around the world.

 Of note, our agents and owners have been to each of the destinations on the list.
 When we say “We’ve been there!” it’s true.

-In no particular order, here are the 10 hottest travel destinations for 2019.
+In no particular order, here are the 10 hottest travel destinations.

 Barcelona, Spain – “The city of Marvels”

 “Barcelona is an enchanting seaside city with boundless culture, fabled architecture and a world-class drinking and dining scene.”
 Lonely Planet